EelcoHoogendoorn/Numpy_arraysetops_EP/README.md

 The two complex key types currently supported, beyond standard sequences of sortable primitive types, are array keys and composite keys.
 For the exact casting rules describing valid sequences of key objects to index objects, see as_index().

 ## Todo and open questions:
-* What about nesting of key objects? should be possible too, but not fully supported yet
+* What about nesting of key objects?
+This should be possible too, but not fully supported yet
-*	What about floating point nd keys? currently, they will be treated as object indices.
+*	What about floating point nd keys?
+Currently, they are treated as object indices.
 However, bitwise and floating point equality are not the same thing
 *	Add special index classes for things like object arrays of variable length strings?
 *	While this package is aimed more at expanding functionality than optimizing performance, the most common code paths might benefit from some specialization, such as the concatenation of sorted sets
-*	In general: there may be further generalizations that could be made. merge/join functionality perhaps?
+*	There may be further generalizations that could be made. merge/join functionality perhaps?